-Wet and cold winter linger.
-Except a few early blooms, colors are sporadic and barely visible.
-Bird activities seems to usually start in February and that’s where my camera goes.
+Wet and cold winter lingers.
+Except for a few early blooms, colors are sporadic and barely visible.
+Bird activities seem to usually start in February and that’s where my camera goes.

 I am not a serious birder.
-I am in for good images (and the satisfaction of seeing), not for number counts.
+I am in for good images (and the satisfaction of seeing them), not for number counts.
 However, I am happy to add a new bird to my list.
-This Oak Timouse finally came closer for a shot, but it’s an early morning of a cloudy day…
+This Oak Titmouse finally came closer for a shot, but it was early morning of a cloudy day…

-I thought this is a new bird, but they are juvenile Western Bluebird.
+I thought this is a new bird, but they are juvenile Western Bluebirds.

 Enough of birds, I am longing for spring colors, or, more new birds.